How Things Work on the Runs

 This is what we go over before each run at our "Pre-Run" Meeting:

-- We STRONGLY ENCOURAGE that participants have and use CB radios.
-We communicate on Channel 14 on the runs.
+- We STRONGLY ENCOURAGE that participants have and use "race radios".
 Not only does this make our runs much more fun, it greatly increases our safety as a group.
 The lead car will warn of an oncoming hazard, like a car, group of motorcycles, deep hole on the road, etc. As each car passes this hazard, that car relays it back to the ones behind him.
 Also, in the event of a breakdown, or someone gets lost, it is much easier to re-group if everyone can communicate.

 - When running trails, we do what we call "Mirror Tag".
 THIS IS SUPER IMPORTANT!
 When we come to an intersection in the road, the lead car waits until he can see the car behind him in his mirror.
 When he can, he then proceeds.
 That car then stops and waits for the car behind him, and so on.
 This ensures that no one gets lost and left behind.
 You can see what can (and sometimes does) happen if one person forgets to do this: All the cars from than point backward end up lost.
 This just ends up cutting into the fun time that the group spends together, because we have to find the lost party and re-group.